 - Mid Devon District Council.

-This Declaration covers those characteristics protected under the Equality Act 2010: age, disability, gender identity, marriage or civil partnership status, pregnancy and maternity, race (skin colour, nationality, national or ethnic origin), religion and belief, sex and sexual orientation.
-It also includes other characteristics of financial or employment status, educational background, family circumstances, physical differences, where someone lives or any other relevant status.
+This Declaration covers those characteristics protected under the Equality Act 2010: age, disability, gender reassignment, marriage or civil partnership status, pregnancy and maternity, race (skin colour, nationality, national or ethnic origin), religion and belief, sex and sexual orientation.
+It also includes other characteristics of gender identity, financial or employment status, educational background, family circumstances, physical differences, where someone lives or any other relevant status.
 ‘Everyone’ and ‘People’ mean both transient and resident communities including asylum seekers, migrant workers, Travellers and Gypsies, international students and refugees.